 Recently, my brothers and I were recalling our childhood memories of Grandma’s freshly baked buns.
-Tuesday was Raisin Bun Day at Grandma’s and her kitchen was filled with warmth from the oven, butter melting on buns and one-of-a-kind grandmotherly love.
+Tuesdays were always Raisin Bun Day at Grandma’s.
+Her kitchen was filled with warmth from the oven, butter melting on buns and one-of-a-kind grandmotherly love.

 Over the years, I’ve searched for her recipe in family memento boxes, but I have yet to find it.